r18n/r18n/README.md

 l Time.now + 1.day, :full #=> "2 décembre 2011 12:00"
 ```

-Years in Thailand are now counted in the Buddhist Era.
+Years in Thailand are counted in the Buddhist Era.
 It’s very easy for R18n:

 ```ruby
 R18n.set('th')
 R18n.l Time.now, :full #=> "1 พฤศจิกายน, 2554 12:00"
 ```

-### Total flexibility
+### Total Flexibility

 R18n is very flexible and agnostic.
 For example, Rails I18n compatibility level
 is just few filters and custom loader.

 Translation variables and pluralization (“1 comment”, “5 comments”) are filters
 too, so you can disable, replace or cascade them.
 For example, you can use the
 “named variables filter” from the `r18n-rails-api` gem:

 ```yaml